abiyfantaye/DFSR/README.md

 - Employes the **FFT** technique for efficient time-series computation
 - Parallel implementation using **OpenMPI**

-In this version of the code, the divergence-free condition is imposed on the generated turbulence by adding a gradient of a velocity potential instead of using the original procedure reported in the paper.
+In this version of the code, the divergence-free condition is imposed on the generated turbulence by adding a gradient of a velocity potential, following the procedure developed by *Shirani et al.(1981)*.
 The final velocity field is written for each time step in the corresponding case directory.
 Mathematical details of the implemented procedure can be found in [Melaku and Bitsuamlak(2021)](https://www.sciencedirect.com/science/article/pii/S0167610521000660).
 If you find this work useful in your research and use DFSR method or parts of it in your work, please do not forget to cite the paper.

 ## Installing DFSR
 ### Requirements